Nullable reference types

 C# 8.0 introduces nullable reference types and non-nullable reference types that enable you to make important statements about the properties for reference type variables:

-- A reference is not supposed to be null.
-When variables aren't supposed to be null, the compiler enforces rules that ensure it is safe to dereference these variables without first checking that it isn't null:
+- A reference isn't supposed to be null.
+When variables aren't supposed to be null, the compiler enforces rules that ensure it's safe to dereference these variables without first checking that it isn't null:

 - The variable must be initialized to a non-null value.

 - The variable can never be assigned the value

 - A reference may be null.
 When variables may be null, the compiler enforces different rules to ensure that you've correctly checked for a null reference:

 - The variable may only be dereferenced when the compiler can guarantee that the value isn't null.

 - These variables may be initialized with the default